Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/small-roots/push-it-to-the-limit-WACON-2023-prequal.md

 Parallelism:

-You can tweak the values for bits, m and threads, different values will probably be better depending <br>
+You can tweak the values for bits, m and threads, different values will probably be better <br>
-on your machine.
-Here's what worked well for me: bits=6, m=38, threads=6.
+depending on your machine.
+Here's what worked well for me: bits=6, m=38, threads=6. <br>
+It finds the flag in about 25 minutes.

 ```python
 from Crypto.Util.number import *